TK-data/BilparkApp/README.md

 ### Service classes

 ## Database
-We use [MySQL](https://www.mysql.com/) for the database, but you can set up your own MySQL database and Sails will create all the tables for you.
+We use [MySQL](https://www.mysql.com/) for the database.
+You can set up your own MySQL database and Sails will create all the tables for you.
 If you want to use a different database you can read more about adapters here: https://sailsjs.com/documentation/concepts/extending-sails/adapters

 ## Sailsjs Backend Description
 Our back-end is based on [Sails](https://sailsjs.com/), an MVC and API framework that builds upon Express.js for Node.js